 I would rather have no apology at all than a bad apology.
 Wouldn’t you?

 On to the sincere apology.
-Here are four key components:
+Here are four key components in regards to how to apologize to your partner:

 1. The person says specifically what he or she is sorry for and expresses empathy.
 For example, “I’m sorry I said that to you.
 It wasn’t nice and I can see how it would hurt your feelings.”